 The only practical use for the friction damper, especially on the /5, is to hold the front wheel “straight” for service work.
 It keeps the front wheel from flopping around.

-The way that hydraulic dampers will work well is if they are mounted fixed and can’t be released.
+Hydraulic dampers will work well if they are mounted fixed and can’t be released.
 That way, there is no linkage to wear out.
 The mounts are welded onto the frame, and some item is bolted to the forks.
 I have seen this often on sidecar rigs.
 B&S used this scheme for Reg Pridmore’s race bike, and it worked.

 By now, you are wondering why BMW would even mount dampers that didn’t work.
 The bar-room scuttlebutt that I have heard is to provide a fallback position in the event of a lawsuit.

 Bikes wobble because it is their nature.
 Even the “stable” ones might wobble if they had the hp to reach high speeds.
 The idea is to build a motorcycle that is stable in the reachable speed range.
-In the real world, a wobble is the evidence that something is wrong with the setup or design.
+In the real world, a wobble is evidence that something is wrong with the setup or design.
 That is where we came in.
 That became one of my passions.

 We have seen the SWB wobble just about “out of the crate.”
 That one was caused by fork misalignment.
-As a bike got older, it had normal wear and tear, plus the junk that owners insisted on installing.
+As the bike got older, it had normal wear and tear, plus the junk that owners insisted on installing.
 That would increase the chance of a wobble.
 Ride the SWB with European low bars and naked to minimize your chance of a wobble.

 All wobbles terminate most by coming under control and some by crashing.
 You want to avoid the latter.
 Don’t mess around with a bike that has shown you any instability.
 Get it fixed.
 Don’t ever think that you can control it.
-The best way is to know to see the reasons (factors) for a wobble and know how to test it at low speed.
-One can get on a bike and be surprised, I know, I shall never forget “my” one bad experience.
+The best way is to know the reasons (factors) for a wobble and know how to test it at a low speed.
+One can get on a bike and be surprised.
+I know I shall never forget “my” one bad experience.
 Link for more wobble info.